Pecan and Maple Ginger Tiffin – We Should Cocoa #56

 I set my froothie blender* to work on this one and used its pulse function to break up the biscuits.
 This made it a total doddle and all I needed to do to clean the blender jug was give it a quick dust with a clean dry cloth.
 The link I’ve given is an affiliate link which means I will benefit if you use it to buy an Optimum 9200 high speed blender.

-Tiffin, refrigerator cake, biscuit cake, call it what you will, it is one of my all time favourites.
-This healthier version was just as delicious as others I’ve made.
+Tiffin, refrigerator cake, biscuit cake, call it what you will, is one of my all time favourites.
+This healthier pecan and maple ginger tiffin version was just as delicious as others I’ve made.
 It was richly chocolatey and very gingery, although the amaretto managed to shine through.
 It was crunchy from the pecans and biscuits, chewy with the fruit and had an overall fudgy texture which made it absolutely scrumptious.

-If this one doesn’t appeal, maybe one of my other tiffin recipes will.
+If this pecan and maple ginger tiffin doesn’t appeal, maybe one of my other tiffin recipes will.